-- Registered 1,502 m in new park land dedication in Woodland Creek Estates.
+- Registered 1,502 m2 in new park land dedication in Woodland Creek Estates.
 The final piece of park dedication in the single family residential portion of the development provides for connection to existing park and trail linkages as well as a linkage to a future development to the north. - Assisted in coordinating the Engineering, Planning, Building, Fire and external agency requirements for Harbourside Cohousing, a 32-unit multi-family development on Horne Road prior to building permit issuance.

-- Assisted in the coordination of final Engineering, Planning and external agency requirements • for completion of the Hope Centre on West Coast Road. - Assisted in the coordination of Engineering and Planning requirements in advance of • issuance of a Building Permit for the new Royal Bank building on Sooke Road. - In order to improve efficiency and internal communication, staff created a new process for • acting as liaison between all District Development Process - Multi-family, Commercial, Mixed-Use BPs departments in (After Development Permit Issued) order to ensure all Building Permit Application Received; department File Opened in Tempest - Clerk requirements are addressed prior to permit building issuance on complex developments.
-Subdivision and Development staff coordinate the requirements of Planning, Engineering, Fire, Building and external agencies to ensure those requirements are addressed prior to a building permit being issued.
+- Assisted in the coordination of final Engineering, Planning and external agency requirements for completion of the Hope Centre on West Coast Road. - Assisted in the coordination of Engineering and Planning requirements in advance of issuance of a Building Permit for the new Royal Bank building on Sooke Road. - In order to improve efficiency and internal communication, staff created a new process for • acting as liaison between all District Development Process - Multi-family, Commercial, Mixed-Use BPs departments in (After Development Permit Issued) order to ensure all Building Permit Application Received; department File Opened in Tempest - Clerk requirements are File, including all OFF-SITE Civil drawings addressed prior to File Provided to Building Inspectors for Provided to Land Dev.
+Tech for Planning/Engineering Coordination Review permit building issuance on Inspectors Review File: coordinate with Land Dev.
+Tech reviews file, coordinates with complex Planning and Engineering for input as other agencies/project engineers as required (Fire, CRD Water, Civil required developments.
+Engineer, etc.) Subdivision and Engineering Reviev Planning Review: Development staff Review Off-site Civil Drawings Arrange Landscape insurance, etc Agreement + Security coordinate the W&S Agreement and Security Check Zoning, DP, Planning-related Cash-in-lieu, Bylaw Forms requirements of Permit Ready to Issue?
+Planning, NO Engineering, Fire, O Planning and Engineering provide comments and copie of agreements to LDT for coordination with Building.
+LTD Building and drafts W&S or cash-in-lieu agreement based on external agencies to ensure those requirements are addressed prior to a building permit being issued.
 The new process allows for improved interdepartmental communication as well as assists the developer and their professionals in moving through the process.

-- Noted an increase in the number of requests for pre-application meetings and development information from potential developers and local property owners interested in subdividing/developing. - Hosted a meeting with Sooke real estate agents to review the District's website and online mapping features to assist the Realtors in finding land and development related information to assist their business.
+- YES Engineering comments (if not constructing off-site works before BP issuance).
+Building Department LDT advises Building when all Dev.
+Serv. requirements Issues Building Permit have been met ON-SITE Civil & Building Construction Coordinated by Building Officials Pre-Construction Meeting (on-site, off-site or combined) - arranged by Developer/Consultant; LDT, Engineering, OFF-SITE Civil Construction Fire, Building, Planning to be invited Coordinated by Engineering/LDT HUP, insurance, etc. and Permission to Construct must be in place before work begins on DOS property.
+ON-SITE Landscape Construction Coordinated by Planning Land Dev.Tech/Engineering Building Department Planning Department - Noted an increase in the number of requests for pre-application meetings and development information from potential developers and local property owners interested in subdividing/developing. - Hosted a meeting with Sooke real estate agents to review the District's website and online mapping features to assist the Realtors in finding land and development related information to assist their business.